manasi1031/minesweeper/README.md

 4. I have used the link from Wikipedia show show people what minesweeper is in general - [Minesweeper Wikipedia link](https://en.wikipedia.org/wiki/Minesweeper_(video_game))

-5. I have used the used this as a study to help me with creating and understanding the way to proceed with my minesweeper game and is not copied from this - [How to program minesweeper in Python](https://replit.com/talk/learn/How-to-program-MineSweeper-in-Python-fully-explained-in-depth-tutorial/9397)
+5. I have used the used this as a study or guide to help me with creating and understanding the way to proceed with my minesweeper game - [How to program minesweeper in Python](https://replit.com/talk/learn/How-to-program-MineSweeper-in-Python-fully-explained-in-depth-tutorial/9397)

 6. I had to used the Code Institute Love Sandwiches project as an instruction manual when adding library / modules and finally deploying to Heroku.